 Several days later, in what is said to be a combination of marital discord and grave objections to her husband’s war efforts, on May 02, 1915, Haber's wife Clara shot herself through the heart, in their garden, with her husband’s military service weapon; an incident discovered by their thirteen-year old son Hermann.
 That same morning, prior to the incident, Haber had left for the Eastern Front to oversee gas release against the Russians.
 In 1947, in the United States, Hermann took his own life and, shortly thereafter, Hermann’s oldest daughter did the same.

-A possible explanation for the suicide theories was depression following a lunch with American physical chemist Irving Langmuir.
+The common argument or reasoning given to Lewis' peculiar reaction end (death), was depression following a lunch with American physical chemist Irving Langmuir.
 Langmuir and Lewis had had a long rivalry, dating back to Langmuir's extensions of Lewis' theories on the chemical bond, and Langmuir had been awarded the 1932 Nobel Prize in chemistry for his theories of surface chemistry, while Lewis had not received the Nobel Prize despite 35 nominations.

 On the day of Lewis' death, Langmuir and Lewis met for lunch at the University of California, Berkeley—a meeting that was recalled by Lewis' last research associate, Michael Kasha, only years later.
 It was reported by associates that Lewis came back from the meeting in a dark mood.
 He reportedly sat down for a morose game of bridge with some colleagues, and then went back to work in his lab.
 An hour later, Lewis was dead.
 Langmuir's papers at the Library of Congress confirm that he was on the University of California, Berkeley campus that day.
 Langmuir had gone to the University of California, Berkeley to receive an honorary degree.